Water Interception Activities

 - where the project proponent holds a water entitlement, meeting the requirements of the Carbon Credits (Carbon Farming Initiative) Regulations 2011 clause 3.37(5).

-Department of Agriculture and Water Resources’ role in relation to water interception
+Department of Agriculture’ role in relation to water interception

 The NWI prescribes measures to manage the impact of interception as a result of land use change such as plantation establishment, to protect the integrity of the water access entitlements system and deliver on environmental objectives (NWI Clauses 55–57).